TheDroidbrand/Multimodal-Sentiment-Analysis-API/README.md

 ⚠️ Troubleshooting Missing Dependencies
-If you encounter issues like missing TensorFlow or other dependencies, simply run:
+If you encounter issues like missing TensorFlow or other dependencies, simply run: pip install tensorflow

-bash
-Copy
-Edit
-pip install tensorflow
-For audio-related issues (e.g., librosa), install it with:
+For audio-related issues (e.g., librosa), install it with: pip install librosa

-bash
-Copy
-Edit
-pip install librosa
-For visual analysis, you might need:
+For visual analysis, you might need: pip install opencv-python

-bash
-Copy
-Edit
-pip install opencv-python